-- Trustees must read the Charity Commission leaflet CC3 entitled 'The Essential Trustee what you need to know' which can be downloaded from the Charity Commission website. - Trustees must comply with Charity Law and the requirements of the Charity Commission as regulator. - Trustees are expected to know, follow and promote the Principles of the U3A Movement at every opportunity.

-- Trustees must never derive any pecuniary benefit from being a trustee and must notify the Chairman of any gifts received. - Trustees should inform the Chairman before accepting an invitation to speak on behalf of the U3A. - Trustees will respect both the authority of the Chairman in the role of meeting leader and accept majority committee votes as final. - Trustees are expected to treat fellow committee members courteously and maintain a respectful attitude towards the opinions of others. - Organisational, committee and individual confidentiality must be respected at all times.
+- Trustees must read the Charity Commission leaflet CC3 entitled 'The Essential Trustee what you need to know' which can be downloaded from the Charity Commission website. - Trustees must comply with Charity Law and the requirements of the Charity Commission as regulator. - Trustees are expected to know, follow and promote the Principles of the U3A Movement at every opportunity. - Trustees must always act in the best interests of Rutland U3A and the U3A Movement, strive to uphold its reputation and never do anything which could bring Rutland U3A or the Movement into disrepute or expose it to undue risk. - Trustees are expected to reflect the current organisational policy of Rutland U3A, regardless of whether it conflicts with their personal views. - Trustees are expected to abide by Rutland U3A's governance procedures and practices. - Trustees must never derive any pecuniary benefit from being a trustee and must notify the Chairman of any gifts received. - Trustees are expected to use Rutland U3A's resources responsibly and only to further its stated charitable objects/purposes. - Trustees should inform the Chairman before accepting an invitation to speak on behalf of the U3A. - Trustees will respect both the authority of the Chairman in the role of meeting leader and accept majority committee votes as final. - Trustees are expected to treat fellow committee members courteously and maintain a respectful attitude towards the opinions of others. - Organisational, committee and individual confidentiality must be respected at all times.